Tulane University Logo

 Tulane University: Brand overview

 Tulane University in Louisiana was named in 1884 in honor of Paul Tulane, an American philanthropist and businessman involved in clothing and haberdashery.
 Tulane generously donated his property in New Orleans to create the Tulane Educational Fund, which decided not to establish a new institution but to support an existing one, then known as the University of Louisiana.
 As a result, the public institution transitioned into a private one, adopting the Tulane name.
-Initially founded in 1834 as the Medical College of Louisiana to combat epidemics such as yellow fever and cholera, the institution soon expanded, offering law, commerce, and science programs.
+Initially founded in 1834 as the Medical College of Louisiana to combat epidemics such as yellow fever and cholera, the institution soon expanded to offer programs in law, commerce, and science.
 Josephine Louise Newcomb later founded America’s first coordinated women’s college, the Sophie Newcomb Memorial College, further enriching its educational scope.
-After relocating to its current Garden District campus, the university became known for its tropical medicine and public health expertise.
-Throughout its history, Tulane has navigated significant challenges, from the Civil War to Hurricane Katrina, consistently contributing to military training and medical research, and today it continues attracting students from across the United States and internationally, distinguished as a leading research institution deeply connected to New Orleans’ vibrant culture.
+After relocating to its current Garden District campus, the university became known for its expertise in tropical medicine and public health.
+Throughout its history, Tulane has navigated significant challenges, from the Civil War to Hurricane Katrina, consistently contributing to military training and medical research, and today continues to attract students from across the United States and internationally, distinguished as a leading research institution deeply connected to New Orleans’ vibrant culture.
 The Tulane Green Wave is the university’s athletic team.

 Meaning and History